eitazhou/bridge_played_hands/STATISTICS.md

 Knowing the strengths of each part of your game can help improve your game.
 It can also be used to detect cheating.

+Statistics can be done on an individual basis, or as a pair.

 ***

 ## Bidding